harrika/library-svelte/README.md

+#ODIN JACASCRIPT:PROJECT Frameworks

-an implementation of hte odin library project using the Svelte js framework satisfies ODIN JACASCRIPT:PROJECT Frameworks
+An implementation of hte odin library project

+using the Svelte js framework